 Ambience: Windswept, beautiful setting above Jane Austen's spa town.
 The University buildings are a mixture of 1960s architecture and contemporary design.
 It has risen from almost nowhere to become one of the most successful universities in the UK.

-Added value: Fantastic for sport.
-Hangs firm near the top of the inter-university BUCS league.
-Facilities include a world-class sports training village, Olympic-sized pool and indoor shooting range, judo dojo and 132m indoor running straight opened.
-Active student body: 98 per cent are thought to be involved in some sort of club or society.
+Added value: Great links with professions and a well-established placement scheme.Fantastic for sport.
+Facilities include a world-class sports training village, Olympic-sized pool and indoor shooting range, judo dojo and 132m indoor running straight.
+Around 98 per cent of students are thought to be involved in some sort of club or society.

 Glittering alumni: Justin King, CEO of Sainsbury's; Neil Holloway, vice president, Microsoft International; Steve Borthwick, former England rugby captain; DJ "Dr" Neil Fox.

 Alternative prospectus: None available as yet but check out the posts in The Student Room for answers to any questions you may have.

 - 1 Oxford is the least affordable city in the UK, where houses cost 11 times local salaries

 - 2 Australian man Rod Sommerville reacts to bite from deadly snake by reaching for cold beer

 - 3 North Korea elections: Kim Jong-un wins 100% of the vote

 - 4 David Cameron resorts to paying for Facebook fans because not enough people like him